Parents confront Plum School Board about attack on daughter

 He said video of the incident was shared through social media, and his daughter is afraid to come back to class.
 He called it a premeditated attack.

-Pamela Salerno became emotional when describing the incident, expressed outrage with the video and concern for her daughter's academic future.
+Pamela Salerno became emotional when describing the incident, expressing outrage with the video and concern for her daughter's academic future.

 “I will make sure that justice is served,” she said.
 “What I'm looking for are possible solutions that will not only provide safety for my child, but also will not rob her of her full academic potential.”